 Don’t forget to change the filter in the summer, too.
 If the AC is running, air is moving through the filter and it will get clogged.
 That will result in higher energy consumption and less effective air conditioning.

 Keeping the coils clean on the exterior unit is the most important maintenance your air conditioner needs.
 Clogged coils can cause up to 25% waste in energy and makes the AC unit work much harder to cool your home.
 Manufacturers recommend cleaning the coils at least once a year.
 If there are cottonwood trees nearby, you should clean them more frequently, especially when there is a lot of cottonwood in the air.
-Keeping the coils clean may also prevent manufacturers from denying a warranty claim due to lack of maintenance.
+Keeping the coils clean may also prevent manufacturers from denying a warranty claim due to lack of air conditioning maintenance.

 Cleaning the coils, fan and housing can be done by the homeowner with a garden hose, but care is needed to make sure electrical power is disconnected properly and disassembly and reassembly of the housing and fan is done correctly.